gcarson1/ClassMate/Proposal.md

 We provide the value of information about classes to students.
 This way, with this knowledge, students can better prepare for their classes or decide if taking the class is worth it.
 We hope to provide what RateMyProfessor has failed to provide, as there will now be specific classes.
 We will know if the project is successful by the number of users and reviews on the website.
 We also hope to see a lot of feedback from students in order to improve the student experience.

 Our users will be students who want information about what a specific class will provide and how difficult the material is, which they can obtain through viewing the class page on our site which provides a 1-5 difficulty rating, 1-5 enrichment rating, and student comments on the class itself.

-Other users, including school faculty, can use the site to obatin information about what students think about the curriculum of the class and how the content was used later in their school career and future careers.
+Other users, including school faculty, can use the site to obtain information about what students think about the curriculum of the class and how the content was used later in their school career and future careers.

 ## Proposed Solution and Technology